Charging station

-A charging station, also known as a charge point, chargepoint, or electric vehicle supply equipment (EVSE), is a power supply device that supplies electrical power for recharging the on-board battery packs of plug-in electric vehicles (including battery electric vehicles, electric trucks, electric buses, neighborhood electric vehicles, and plug-in hybrid vehicles).
+A charging station, also known as a charge point, chargepoint, or electric vehicle supply equipment (EVSE), is a power supply device that supplies electrical power for recharging the onboard battery packs of plug-in electric vehicles (including battery electric vehicles, electric trucks, electric buses, neighborhood electric vehicles, and plug-in hybrid vehicles).

 There are two main types of EV chargers: alternating current (AC) charging stations and direct current (DC) charging stations.
 Electric vehicle batteries can only be charged by direct current electricity, while most mains electricity is delivered from the power grid as alternating current.
-For this reason, most electric vehicles have a built-in AC-to-DC converter commonly known as the "on-board charger" (OBC).
+For this reason, most electric vehicles have a built-in AC-to-DC converter commonly known as the "onboard charger" (OBC).
 At an AC charging station, AC power from the grid is supplied to this onboard charger, which converts it into DC power to recharge the battery.
-DC chargers provide higher-power charging (which requires much larger AC-to-DC converters) by building the converter into the charging station to avoid size, weight and cost restrictions inside vehicles.
+DC chargers provide higher-power charging (which requires much larger AC-to-DC converters) by integrating the converter into the charging station, thereby avoiding size, weight, and cost constraints in vehicles.
 The station then directly supplies DC power to the vehicle, bypassing the onboard converter.
 Most modern electric vehicles can accept both AC and DC power.